cryten01/EngineDesignPatterns/README.md

 * Visual Studio CE 2019
 * Intel Iris Graphics 6100

 ## Setup

 Just open `generateProject.bat` to generate a project for Visual Studio 2019.

+## Usage

+Open `src/Params.h` for controlling the following scene parameters:

+* ECS_MODE = Runs the demo in either Classic or ECS mode.
+* NR_OF_ENTITIES = Determines the number of created entities.
+* FIRST_FPS_CAPTURE_TIME = Determines the first time point for capturing FPS
+* SECOND_FPS_CAPTURE_TIME = Determines the second time point for capturing FPS.

 ## Built with